Jmtechh/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/18RqNoE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 Now that the virtual machine is up and running.
-I need to assign network IP addressing to the internal NIC since it will not be getting it's IP address from the home router network so I must create a static IP address for this internal/private network.
+I assigned network IP addressing to the internal NIC since it will not be getting it's IP address from the home router network so I must create a static IP address for this internal/private network.
 <br />
 <br />
 <img src="https://i.imgur.com/e5Mho2Q.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>